 Our security team is comprised of security experts dedicated to improving the security of our organization.
 Our team has played lead roles in designing and building highly secure Internet facing systems at companies ranging from startups to large public companies like Symantec, BlueCoat, Cisco, Qualys, Elastica and WiChorus.
 Our employees are trained on security incident response and are on call 24/7.

 Securiti has taken a simple, no nonsense approach to security.
 Our solution is hosted on Amazon Web Services.
 AWS is responsible for the security of the underlying cloud infrastructure and SECURITI takes the responsibility of securing workloads we deploy in AWS.
 AWS computing environments are continuously audited, with certifications from accreditation bodies across geographies and verticals, including ISO 27001, FedRAMP, DoD CSM, and PCI DSS.
 You can read more about their practices here.
-Securiti currently has a SOC2 Type I certification and is working towards a SOC2 Type II certification.
-A copy of the SOC2 certificate can be made available upon request to prospective and current customers.
+Securiti is SOC2 Type II certified and a copy of the report can be made available upon request to prospective and current customers.
 Our solution is engineered to make use of multiple availability zones in a given AWS region and autoscales as needed to provide a high available and reliable service.

 Securiti’s network architecture consists of multiple security zones with different tiers confined to their own zones.
 In particular, internet-facing endpoints are in their own zone and do not have direct access to the database tier or other internal services.
 AWS GuardDuty is used to actively monitor all cloud trail and VPC flow logs for any anomalies or security incidents.
 AWS Security Hub is used to check all the infrastructure policies and configuration against best practices and raise alerts.
 A well-known open-source Host-based Intrusion Detection (HIDS) is used to monitor both the hosts and containers.
 AWS Shield provides the Web Application Firewall protection.
 The host and container images are scanned periodically for vulnerabilities - any vulnerabilities found are patched as per industry and SOC2 guidelines.